Thomas Fitzherbert: Marriage and move to France

 In 1580 he married and had children, but he did not give up his religious works.
 When Edmund Campion and Robert Persons commenced their Jesuit mission to England, Fitzherbert put himself at their service, and helped Campion in the preparation of his Decem Rationes by verifying quotations and copying passages from the fathers in various libraries, to which it would have been impossible for the Jesuit to obtain admission.
 Unable at last to maintain his position in face of the ever-growing persecution, he left England in 1582, and took up his residence in the north of France.
 Here, as a lay Catholic of birth, means, and unexceptionable character, he was much trusted by the Catholic leaders.
-He was active in the cause of Mary, Queen of Scots, and was closely watched by Walsingham's emissaries, whose letters contain frequent insinuations against his ulterior intentions (see Foley, Records of English Province S.J., II, 220-228).
+He was active in the cause of Mary, Queen of Scots, and was closely watched by Walsingham's emissaries, whose letters contain frequent insinuations against his ulterior intentions.

 His wife died in 1588, and he soon afterwards took a vow of celibacy.

 He is next found in the household of the young 2nd Duke of Feria, whose mother was Lady Jane Dormer.
 With him or in his service he lived in Flanders, Spain, Milan, Naples, and Rome for some twenty years, until the Duke died in 1607, on the point of setting out for a diplomatic mission to Germany, on which Fitzherbert was to have accompanied him.
 It was during this period that he was charged in 1598 by Squire with having tempted him to murder Queen Elizabeth; in 1595 a charge of contradictory implication had been preferred against him to the Spanish Government, namely that he was an agent of Elizabeth.
 Both charges led to the enhancement of his reputation.
 A series of 200 letters from the Duke to him is preserved in the archives of the Archdiocese of Westminster.

 In 1601, while in Spain, he felt moved to take a vow to offer himself for the priesthood, and he was ordained in Rome 24 March 1602.
 After this he acted as Roman agent for the archpriest Harrison until he was succeeded, in 1609, by the future bishop, Father Richard Smith.
 In 1606 he had made a third vow, to enter the Society of Jesus, which he did about the year 1613.
 He was soon given the important post of superior in Flanders, 1616 to 1618, afterwards recalled and made rector of the English College, Rome, from 1618 to 1639.
 He died there, closing, at the age of eighty-eight years, a life that had been filled with an unusual variety of duties.